-Leukemia: It is the cancer of the bone marrow and blood which is most common childhood cancer.
+Leukaemia: It is the cancer of the bone marrow and blood which is the most common childhood cancer.
 They account for about 30% of all cancers in children.
-The most common type of leukemia cancer in children is acute lymphocytic leukemia and acute myelogenous leukemia.
+The most common type of leukaemia cancer in children is acute lymphocytic leukaemia and acute myelogenous leukaemia.
 It can cause bone and joint pain, fatigue, weakness, pale skin, bleeding, fever, and weight loss.

-Brain and spinal cord tumors: It is the second most common cancers in children and accounts for about 26% of childhood cancers.
+Brain and spinal cord tumours: It is the second most common cancers in children and accounts for about 26% of childhood cancers.

-They are six major types of brain tumor:
+They are six major types of brain tumour:

-Neuroblastoma: It is a tumor of immature nerve cells found in developing embryo or fetus.
+Neuroblastoma: It is a tumour of immature nerve cells found in developing embryo or fetus.
 It accounts for 6% of childhood cancers and develops in infants and young children.
 It is rarely found in children older than 10.
-The tumor usually starts in the abdomen where it is noticed as swelling.
+The tumour usually starts in the abdomen where it is noticed as swelling.

 Lymphomas: It begins in immune system cells called lymphocytes, and they most often start in lymph nodes and other lymph tissues.
 It shows symptoms such as weight loss, fever, sweats, tiredness, and lumps under the skin in the neck, armpit, or groin.
 There are two types of lymphoma: